 Friday, June 12, 2020

-#MassRedistribution Fund Redistributes Second Round of Donations to 27 Crisis Relief Efforts Across the State
+In Round 2, MRF Redistributes Another $260k to 27 Crisis Response Efforts Across the State

 Boston, MA - The Mass Redistribution Fund (MRF), a Massachusetts-wide COVID-19 emergency fundraiser launched in early April by a dozen grassroots leaders, is distributing its second round of grants today, redirecting a second disbursement of $260,000+ in donations from over 900 individuals donors and foundations to critical relief efforts across the state.